-A substantial fraction of early-stage triple-negative breast cancer (eTNBC) is characterized by high levels of stromal tumor-infiltrating lymphocytes (sTILs) and has a good prognosis even without systemic treatment, highlighting the importance of an endogenous anti-cancer immune response.
-Still, a considerable proportion of patients with eTNBC needs some 'therapeutical push' to kick-start this immune response.
-Exploiting this immune response with immune checkpoint inhibition (ICI), in combination with chemotherapy, has made its way into standard-of-care in eTNBC.
-Major challenges in the near future include finding those patients with eTNBC that can be treated with ICI alone or with a reduced chemotherapy backbone.
+A substantial fraction of early-stage triple-negative breast cancer (eTNBC) is characterized by high levels of stromal tumor-infiltrating lymphocytes (sTIL) and has a good prognosis even without systemic treatment, highlighting the importance of an endogenous anticancer immune response.
+Still, a considerable proportion of patients with eTNBC need some "therapeutical push" to kick-start this immune response.
+Exploiting this immune response with immune-checkpoint inhibition (ICI), in combination with chemotherapy, has made its way into standard of care in eTNBC.
+Major challenges in the near future include finding those patients with eTNBC who can be treated with ICI alone or with a reduced chemotherapy backbone.
 Exploring the optimal duration of ICI and finding biomarkers to predict response will be key to enable personalized implementation of ICI in patients with eTNBC.
-For patients that currently do not respond effectively to ICI plus chemotherapy, challenges lie in finding new immunomodulatory therapies and develop response-guided neoadjuvant approaches.
+For patients who currently do not respond effectively to ICI plus chemotherapy, challenges lie in finding new immunomodulatory therapies and developing response-guided neoadjuvant approaches.